Articles of Association

 1. Name and legal domicile

 DATEurope – European Industry Association for Digital Assistive Technology has been established as association (Verein) as defined in Art.
 60 et seq.
-ZGB (Swiss Civil Code) with
+ZGB (Swiss Civil Code) with legal domicile in Steinhausen.
+The association has no political or religious affiliation.

 2. Intent and purpose